 Suffice to say, Oswald’s trip to Mexico is a convoluted and complex issue.
 Better for the reader to go to James DiEugenio’s detailed account at CTKA.net, HERE.

-As a summary, Lee Oswald in the late September of 1963 boarded a bus for Mexico City.
-For unstated reasons he wanted back in the Soviet Union but assumed he would need to travel through Cuba first, so he preceded to travel by bus to Mexico City to speak with the Soviets there at their consulate and obtain a visa.
+As a summary, Lee Oswald in late September of 1963 boarded a bus for Mexico City.
+For unstated reasons he wanted back in the Soviet Union but assumed he would need to travel through Cuba first, so he proceeded to travel by bus to Mexico City to speak with the Soviets there at their consulate and obtain a visa.
 Upon arriving, he went to the Cuban embassy first and was told he needed the visa from the Soviets first.
 Proceeding there, he was told it would take weeks or months to obtain the visa.
 So, he returns to the Cubans and tells them he has it.
 Staff member Silvia Duran becomes suspicious, rings the Russians, and finds out the truth.
 Oswald had lied; not even basic paperwork had been filed.
 Being confronted with this, Oswald gets belligerent and is escorted out by security personnel.
 He hangs around in Mexico a few more days, allegedly calls both embassies inquiring about the visas before leaving.

-However, this weird episode is not over here.
-The CIA had the Soviet and Cuban embassies were wire tapped.
 The person claiming to be Oswald uses broken Russian when talking to them.
 He uses excellent Spanish when talking to the Cubans.
-This is where the imposer claim appears and is most likely correct.
+This is where the imposter claim appears and is most likely correct.
 FBI director Hoover believed it and told Lyndon Johnson that in a five-page memo (and a phone call).
 Oswald was an excellent Russian speaker, so good that his wife Mariana, upon meeting him, thought he was a local because of his Baltic accent.
 He was never known to speak Spanish to any degree.
 Also, FBI agents that were familiar with Oswald’s voice, upon listening to the tapes, state the caller was not Oswald.
 Another issue were the calls themselves.
 The speaker is asking questions about the visa process that Oswald would have known were finished, since he failed to fill out any forms and the visa process was dead.

 Silvia Duran, mentioned above, describes the Oswald she spoke with as being short with blonde hair.
 (This description was omitted from the Warren Report.)
 Other witnesses describe meeting an Oswald with blonde hair as well.
-Never the less, a lot of phone calls were made that were of a suspicious nature and some were made on days when witnesses like Duran said she was not in the office.
+Nevertheless, a lot of phone calls were made that were of a suspicious nature and some were made on days when witnesses like Duran said she was not in the office.
 She is either lying or was impersonated as well as Oswald was.
 As a side note, one Oswald call was made in English.
 It was transcribed but the CIA has never released it.

 The CIA told the Warren Commission that they had no knowledge as to what Lee Oswald was up to prior to the assassination.
 This is blatantly a lie.
 The Soviet and Cuban embassies were thoroughly wiretapped and the CIA had a team of transcribers documenting every call.
 They knew every word Oswald, or his imposter, said.
 To make matters worse, top CIA officer David Phillips lied under oath and said that the tapes were destroyed before the assassination.
-They were not and can be easily proven so now such as CIA officer's Stanley Watson's testimony to the HSCA stating that the tapes were in existence after the assassination (and the 5-page memo from Hoover to LBJ saying his agents has listened to the tapes, 11/23/63).
+They were not and can be easily proven so now such as CIA officer's Stanley Watson's testimony to the HSCA stating that the tapes were in existence after the assassination (and the 5-page memo from Hoover to LBJ saying his agents had listened to the tapes, 11/23/63).

 Plus, any American showing up at a communist embassy at the height of the cold war would be of operational interest as pointed out in the Lopez report.
 Oswald spoke to a Russian embassy official, Kostikov, who was also a top KGB agent, in charge of assassinations for the western hemisphere.
-Couple that, with Oswald being a former Soviet defector, and approaching a Soviet embassy, should have sent a bolt of electricity up the chain of command.
+Coupled with that, with Oswald being a former Soviet defector, and approaching a Soviet embassy, should have sent a bolt of electricity up the chain of command.
 We know from released CIA cables, this was not the case.
 Perhaps that was because Oswald was on a mission so no need to get excited?
 We know for example, as Lopez and Harden discovered, there were also false cables sent out as well to most likely cover up Oswald’s true reason for being in Mexico City.
 One had six agents signing it and they had to have known the information on it was false.

 So who was the impostor?
 Jeff Morely in his excellent book, Our Man in Mexico, believes the impostor was a CIA agent.
 They did use operatives to investigate suspicious activities and did so on an American that had visited the Cuban embassy.
 The FBI arrested that man when he returned to Texas.
 Interestingly, there was no entrapment of Oswald going on like this and no one questioned him upon his return.
 And to think he was trying to travel to Cuba, which was and still is, against the law!